oblivioncth/PxCrypt/README.md

 The project also includes a command-line utility through which one can evaluate the library's functionality, or simply encode/decode images as an end-user.

+Overall an images capacity for encoding is determined by its dimensions.
+The larger the row and column count, the more data can be stored.

 [![Dev Builds](https://github.com/oblivioncth/PxCrypt/actions/workflows/push-reaction.yml/badge.svg?branch=dev)](https://github.com/oblivioncth/PxCrypt/actions/workflows/push-reaction.yml)

 ## Features